2024-learn/dns-deep-dive/README.md

       - Why does email-server not feature an `@` symbol?
         - When email clients send an email to any recipient, they use the `@` sign as a means to separate the mail server from the domain it is meant to receive the emails for, e.g. `support@example.com`.
         - As far as name servers are concerned, the names of mail servers inside the mx records are configured with `.` not `@`
-      - `preference-value`: it alows a DNS administrator to specify multiple email service so that if the first server is down, the emails will be forwarded to the backup email server, thus achieving redundancy
+      - `preference-value`: it allows a DNS administrator to specify multiple email service so that if the first server is down, the emails will be forwarded to the backup email server, thus achieving redundancy
         - The lower the preference value of the mail server, the higher the priority of that server will be
         - It is also possible to specify multiple backup email servers: